 Whenever we do this, it is always based on fear and it is always intended to dehumanize the other.
 To say that every Muslim is the same, every Christian the same, every Buddhist the same is impossible in reality, but easy in our use of language.
 We might as well say every politician is the same, every CPA is the same, every drug dealer and drug user, every grade school teacher, every social worker, every President, every anything is the same--that they are all to blame because they are part of something more than themselves.
 It's pure ego.
 It's pure fear.
 It's purely irresponsible.
 It's totally and undeniably unloving.

-We get to choose our mood in every moment.
+We get to choose our mood at every moment.
 We get to choose our thoughts of ourselves and others in every moment.
 We get to choose how we associate one thing with another.
 We get to choose.
 We are the only ones who choose.
-The outcome or the reality is the result of those choices.
+The outcome, or the reality, is the result of those choices.